November 1, 2016 was the last normal day of my life.

 “And we’re going to admit you.”

-As I was waiting to be admitted, bored out of my mind, the ER doctor pops her head in casually and says “Oh, by the way, you should stop drinking water because we may transport you to Alexandria for surgery to remove to clot.”
+As I was waiting to be admitted, bored out of my mind, the ER doctor pops her head in casually and says “Oh, by the way, you should stop drinking water because we may transport you to Alexandria for surgery to remove the clot.”

 I’m sorry.
 What?